-In all resolutions adopted so far on the implementation of the Framework Convention the Committee of Ministers has asked the country concerned to "continue the dialogue in progress" with the Advisory Committee and to keep the Advisory Committee regularly informed of the measures taken in response to the conclusions and recommendations of the Committee of Ministers.
+In all resolutions adopted so far on the implementation of the Framework Convention, the Committee of Ministers has asked the country concerned to "continue the dialogue in progress" with the Advisory Committee and to keep the Advisory Committee regularly informed of the measures taken in response to the Resolutions and Recommendations of the Committee of Ministers.

 In particular, a number of State Parties have taken the initiative to organise, in cooperation with the Council of Europe, so-called "follow-up seminars", bringing together governmental representatives, experts from the national side, representatives from civil society and members of the Advisory Committee, to discuss the implementation of the first results of the monitoring of the Framework Convention in the country concerned.
-The Advisory Committee is continuing its practice of supporting such follow-up seminars also in the second monitoring cycle, with two 2nd "follow-up seminars" organised so far and preparation for several others under way.
+The Advisory Committee is continuing its practice of supporting such follow-up seminars also in the second monitoring cycle, with five 2nd "follow-up seminars" organised so far (Croatia, Estonia, Finland, Hungary and Moldova) and preparation for several others is under way.